chettrick/stm32cubef4/Projects/STM324xG_EVAL/Applications/LwIP/LwIP_IAP/readme.txt

       than the peripheral interrupt.
 Otherwise the caller ISR process will be blocked.
       To change the SysTick interrupt priority you have to use HAL_NVIC_SetPriority() function.

-@note The application need to ensure that the SysTick time base is always set to 1 millisecond
+@note The application needs to ensure that the SysTick time base is always set to 1 millisecond
       to have correct HAL operation.

-For more details about this application, refer to UM1709 "STM32Cube Ethernet IAP example"
+For more details about this application, refer to UM1709 "STM32Cube Ethernet IAP application"

 @par Directory contents

     - LwIP/LwIP_IAP/Inc/app_ethernet.h       header of app_ethernet.c file
     - LwIP/LwIP_IAP/Inc/ethernetif.h         header for ethernetif.c file
-    - LwIP/LwIP_IAP/Inc/lcd_log_conf.h       lcd_log configuration file
+    - LwIP/LwIP_IAP/Inc/lcd_log_conf.h       LCD Log configuration file
     - LwIP/LwIP_IAP/Inc/main.h               Main program header file
     - LwIP/LwIP_IAP/Inc/flash_if.h           header for flash_if.c
     - LwIP/LwIP_IAP/Inc/httpserver.h         header for httpserver.c